 Make sure she drinks plenty of liquids.
 It may be easier for her to drink with a straw or sippy cup when she has a sore throat.
 She may also prefer to eat cold foods.

-If your child appears to have a sore throat, acetaminophen may provide her some relief.
-Or ibuprofen may be given if she’s over 6 months.
+Acetaminophen may provide her some relief.
+Ibuprofen may be given if she’s over 6 months.
+(See Fever medication).

-Consult your doctor if she has trouble breathing or swallowing or has had a fever for 72 hours.
+Consult your doctor if she has trouble breathing or swallowing.
+If your child has a fever, see What to do if your child has a fever.

 Good to know...